Dyschronometria

-Dyschronometria is a condition of cerebellar dysfunction in which an individual cannot accurately estimate the amount of time that has passed (i.e., distorted time perception).
+Dyschronometria, also called dyschronia, is a condition of cerebellar dysfunction in which an individual cannot accurately estimate the amount of time that has passed (i.e., distorted time perception).
 It is associated with cerebellar ataxia, when the cerebellum has been damaged and does not function to its fullest ability.
 Lesions to the cerebellum can cause dyssynergia, dysmetria, dysdiadochokinesia, dysarthria, and ataxia of stance and gait.
 Dyschronometria can result from autosomal dominant cerebellar ataxia (ADCA).

 Signs and symptoms

 Common signs of dyschronometria are often generic to cerebellar ataxia, including a lack of spatial awareness, poor short term memory, and inability to keep track of time.
 The defining symptoms, while not completely understood, involve time perception.
 For example, when asked to wait for thirty seconds, or tap every second that has gone by, those affected will be able to perform the task for a short time and then become derailed.
 This can result from a loss of focus, however, more often than not the individual affected can no longer tell what they are doing and they become disoriented.
-This often takes form in forgetting basic time keeping unless a timer is set, such as when cooking for example.
+This often takes the form of forgetting basic timekeeping unless a timer is set, such as when cooking for example.
 Dyschronometria does not affect the 24-hour circadian rhythm, which is sustained by a different biological process.

+Dyschronia in children

+"One fairly common feature of cognitive impairments in children with specific learning disorders is a significant and long-lasting tendency to struggle with temporal notions and representations, such as situating themselves in time, in all its dimensions (hours, days, weeks, etc….)."

+Parents notice that the child has trouble situating himself in time.
+For example, a six or seven-year-old may still use only three words to specify a date: "yesterday", "today" and "tomorrow".
+The child will say that something that happened six months ago happened yesterday.

+The child also misinterprets durations.
+Telling him to "come back in five minutes" has unpredictable results.